yashdeepsinghbais/yash-sRepo/README.md

 # yash-sRepo
 This is my first repository in github
 <br>
-Author- Yash Deep Singh Bais
+Author- Yash Deep Singh Bais from AIML